-ANY countries or regions have their own special animal.
+Many countries or regions have their own special animal.
 For example, England has the highland pony, the chamois belongs to Switzerland, the bison is a representative of Northern America, and the kangaroo of Australia.
 The animal of Turkey is the Ankara (Angora) goat.
 It is known throughout the world for its special kind of wool, called mohair.
-The Ankara goat is more or less like an ordinary goat, but it differs in its fleece which is transparent white, lustrous, and very much longer - seven to eight inches in length - than the wool of the ordinary goat.
+The Ankara goat is more or less like an ordinary goat, but it differs in its fleece which is transparent white, lustrous, and very much longer - seven to eight inches in length than the wool of the ordinary goat.
 Mohair is a commodity much sought by the manufacturers of fine cloth.
 It is used in sweaters, felt, and blankets.
 Its fleeciness and velvetiness have a caressing effect on the wearer.
 In 1838 the Ankara goat was smuggled out of the country and taken to South Africa.
-It has also been introduced to Australia, and it is raised in Texas and California, as well.
-But goats in Ankara still produce very high quality mohair, and Turkey ranks as the second largest producer of mohair in the world (number of goats: over 5,000,000; annual production about 7,500 tons, exports about 4,500 tons per year).
+It has, also, been introduced to Australia, and it is raised in Texas and California, as well.
+But goats in Ankara still produce very high quality mohair, and Turkey ranks as the second largest producer of mohair in the world (number of goats: 4.000.000; annual production 4.500 tons).